jainullas/ImageBlurDetection/README.md

 # ImageBlur Detection

-To check whether an image is blurred or not in Android, selecting image via Camera/Gallery
+To check whether an image is blurred or not in Android, selecting image from Gallery.(_From camera coming soon..._)

 OpenCV library is used for Blur detection.